 One of the most common types of fire protection systems uses water to knock out fires.
 You’ve likely seen sprinkler systems in many businesses and some homes.
-Water is housed in a reservoir and or connected to water supply.
+Water is housed in a reservoir and or connected to the water supply.

-The system detects the fire and either sprays a water mist or heavier water level to put out the fire.
-The biggest advantages are it's inexpensive in comparison to other types and easy to replace, but it can also cause serious water damage and should not be used around electronics.
+The system detects the fire and sprays a water mist or heavier water level to put out the fire.
+The biggest advantages are it’s inexpensive in comparison to other types and easy to replace, but it can also cause serious water damage and should not be used around electronics.

 2. Chemical Foam Suppression Systems

 One of the most common places for fires to start is in the kitchen because of a cooking mishap or hot grease.
 Chemical foam systems are designed for these types of conditions.
-They are placed under cooking canopies and cause little damage and is easy to use.
+They are placed under cooking canopies and cause little damage and are easy to use.

 It’s more expensive than several other systems and requires pipe-work and fittings made from stainless steel.